Matsalu National Park: Matsalu International Nature Film Festival

 Old concrete bridge over Kasari River, at the easternmost border of Matsalu National Park.
 Built in 1904, it was the longest concrete bridge in the world at that time (308 m) and is now used only for pedestrian traffic.

 Matsalu International Nature Film Festival (Matsalu loodusfilmide festival) is held every autumn in the nearby town of Lihula.
 The festival is organized by the non-profit organization MTÜ Matsalu Loodusfilmide Festival, which was set up in late 2003.
 In February 2010, MTÜ Matsalu Loodusfilmide Festival partnered with the Estonian State Forest Management Centre (RMK) and will jointly organize the film festivals in the future.

 The first Matsalu Nature Film Festival was held between October 3 and October 5, 2003, in Lihula with a competitive program of 23 films from 7 countries.
 More than 2,500 people visited the festival that year.
 The second festival was held between September 23, and September 25, 2004, with participants from 14 countries, a competitive program of 35 films and around 5,000 visitors.
 The third festival took place between September 22 and September 25, 2005, with a competitive program of 39 films from 16 countries and over 7,000 visitors.
-The fourth festival, held between September 21 and September 24 in 2006, had 21 participating countries and 41 competing films.
+The fourth festival, held between September 21 and September 24, 2006, had 21 participating countries and 41 competing films.
 The fifth Matsalu Nature Film Festival was held between September 19 and September 23, 2007, and had more than 7,000 visitors.
 Organizers admit that as the festival is held on a nature reserve, it cannot grow much larger in a little town and therefore plan to bring mostly European nature documentaries to the festival, at the same time not forgetting the human-related topics.

 In 2007, organizers of the Matsalu International Nature Film Festival received the Environmental Award of the Year from the Estonian Ministry of Environment.
 The ministry pointed out persistent and successful organization of the film festival over the years, which has popularized nature protection and contributed significantly to environmental awareness.